Programme

 Surgical tourism - Building safer pathways through policy and practice

-Workforce and training Global and humanitarian surgery Roundtable
+Global and humanitarian surgery Workforce and training Roundtable

 Sustainable surgery and the digital age

-Surgical innovation Workforce and training Workshop
+Workforce and training Surgical innovation Roundtable

 This session explores how digital transformation can redesign surgical services to enhance workflow efficiency and improve patient outcomes.
 We also examine the sustainability of AI in healthcare, balancing innovation with ethical, environmental, and operational responsibility.

-Networking Lunch
+Networking lunch

 Networking